bubunyo/bubunyo.github.io/_posts/2019-04-02-on-technical-cofounders.md

 ---
 layout: post
-title: "On Technical Co-Founders"
+title: "How to find a Technical Co-Founders"
 description: "Any time you think about authentication you think about username and passwords. "
 comments: true
-keywords: "authentication, tech"
+keywords: "technical cofounder, tech, startup, ghana"
 published: false
 ---